Fuzzwah's Agentic Coding Learnings

 - Admin can revoke access

-2. Generate PRD
+2. Generate a PRD

 • User stories